hmito/esj73web/home_en.md

 - **Handling of presentation files differs depending on the presentation type.**
     - For **poster** presentations, all presenters are required to **[upload their online posters](/presentation_en#Poster-Presentation) by 7th Mar.**.
     - For **oral** presentations, no pre-conference upload is necessary; however, presenters must [register their presentation files](/presentation_en#Oral-Presentations) in advance at the Speaker Ready Room provided at the venue. **Please bring your files on a USB flash drive or CD-R.**
-    - For presentations in syposia, workshops or forums, please contact the respective session organizers regarding [file handling](/presentation_en#Symposia-Workshops-Forums)  (whether organizers collect them in advance or speakers are required to bring their own PCs).
+    - For presentations in symposia, workshops or forums, please contact the respective session organizers regarding [file handling](/presentation_en#Symposia-Workshops-Forums)  (whether organizers collect them in advance or speakers are required to bring their own PCs).

 ## Meeting information